kenchan0824/coding-challenges/Rod Cutting/readme.md

-Given a rod of length n and an array of prices A[], where A[i] is the price of a rod of length i.
+Given a rod of length n and an array of prices P[], where P[i] is the price of a rod of length i.

 The goal is to determine the maximum revenue, obtainable by cutting up the rod and selling the pieces.